There are very few reasons to take supplements, but getting enough of this vitamin may be one of the most important.

 Vitamin B12 may not be high on your nutritional radar, yet it is essential to some of the body's most important functions, like forming red blood cells and maintaining nerve function.
 Doctors don't routinely test for vitamin B12 levels, so vitamin B12 deficiency can go unnoticed.
 But over time, such deficiency may cause anemia, nerve damage, and even problems with memory and reasoning.
-However, it's easy to avoid vitamin B12 deficiency, according to Stacey Nelson, manager of clinical outpatient nutrition at Harvard-affiliated Massachusetts General Hospital.
-"What's important is to recognize if you're at risk and take measures to avoid developing a deficiency," Nelson says.
+However, it's easy to avoid vitamin B12 deficiency by recognizing if you're at risk and taking measures to avoid developing a deficiency.

 How vitamin B12 works

 Vitamin B12 is a water-soluble vitamin that is naturally found in animal products.
 Some fortified foods, dietary supplements, and medications contain a synthetic version of vitamin B12.
 When you eat meat, fish, eggs, or dairy products, vitamin B12 is released from protein by hydrochloric acid and enzymes in the stomach; synthetic vitamin B12 is already in this released (free) form.
 Free vitamin B12 then combines with intrinsic factor — a substance secreted by the stomach cells—which enables it to be absorbed from the small intestine.

 Most women get the recommended daily amount — 2.4 micrograms (mcg) for most adults, 2.6 mcg for pregnant women, and 2.8 mcg for women who are breastfeeding — in their diets.
 However, you are at increased risk of vitamin B12 deficiency if any of the following applies: